gazamba/nexus/README.md

 # Nexus

-A modern web application built with Next.js, Supabase, and TypeScript.
+A platform that automates client workflows by generating custom code and AI agents from survey data and documentation.
+It’s a modern web application built with Next.js, Supabase, and TypeScript.

 ## 🚀 Features